 To prepare the potatoes au gratin Delphinoise, you must first peel potatoes, wash them, dry them and cut them with the mandolin in slices of 3 mm thickness.
-Distribute the potatoes in a baking dish and pour the cold milk, combine 1 clove of garlic, minced, thyme, Bay leaf and Rosemary and bring to a boil over medium heat.
+Distribute the potatoes in a baking dish and pour the cold milk, combine a clove of chopped garlic, thyme, bay and rosemary and bring to a boil over medium heat.
 Season with salt, pepper and season with some grated nutmeg.
 Cook for 40 minutes on low heat, then turn off the heat, cover and leave to infuse for 10 minutes potatoes.

-Meanwhile, rub the second clove of garlic on a medium-sized baking or casserole 4 portions (If you use the portion you can serve the potatoes directly in their cocotte to each diner, a very cute idea), then grease the Pan you have chosen.
+Meanwhile, rub the second clove of garlic on a medium-sized baking cocotte or on 4 single portions (If you use the portion you can serve the potatoes directly in their cocotte to each diner, a very cute idea), then grease the Pan you have chosen.